 If suppliers, want to go a step further than they can apply to get ISO271001 certified.
 ISO 27001:2013 is an international standard for information security.
 Another benefit to becoming ISO27001 is that it is actually a filter that buyers can use to whittle down their shortlist.

 We couldn’t talk information security and not mention GDPR and G-Cloud.
-In the run up to the 25th of May, CCS notified all G-Cloud suppliers that they would be updating the terms of G-Cloud framework in line with GDPR.
+Before May 2018, CCS notified all G-Cloud suppliers that they would be updating the terms of the G-Cloud framework in line with GDPR.

 There are two ways buyers can evaluate and award a contract on G-Cloud.